NanoPatternObjectSpaceArchitectureNeighborhoodCityRegionWorld

 Activity 1 – Climate is always changng

 The sun rises, and the sun sets.
 The seasons come and go.
 Around the world, across the earth’s diverse biomes, temperatures rise and fall, clouds pass over and sometimes release rain, sleet, or snow.
 Sometimes, snow accumulates on top of the mountains, freezes into glaciers as it melts, and makes its way down into valleys, rivers, lakes, and streams, winding its way to the lowest altitude, seeking sea level in the oceans.
 The breeze strengthens into winds and sometimes thunderstorms fueled by ocean currents, tornadoes, and hurricanes.
 Seeds blown and carried by the wind and migrating birds and animals hibernate in the ground, waiting for the right temperature and moisture to sprout.
 There is a time for every season.
 With the right warmth and moisture, seeds grow into plants, plants, shrubs, and trees, breathing in carbon dioxide and giving us oxygen.
+Watch the Carbon Sequestration by Seasons in the Northern and Southern Hemispheres.
 Draw your biome in the four seasons and label which ones give off the most CO2.
 Upload your picture to the gallery.
 Consider what you can do in the high carbon seasons to reduce greenhouse gas emissions.

 Activity 2 – What is global Warming?

 Global warming is the rise of temperature that creates long-term shifts in weather patterns and temperatures.
-Climate change refers to long-term shifts in temperatures and weather patterns.
 Such shifts occur naturally due to changes due to the sun’s solar flares, forest fires, or large volcanic eruptions.
 Are humans impacting the atmosphere?
 Check out NOAA’s Paleo Perspective on Global Warming.
 Take a look into Paleoclimatology.

 Human activities since the 1800s are the driver of climate change.
 Burning fossil fuels like coal, oil, and gas creates greenhouse gas emissions contributing to rising temperatures.
 Greenhouse gas emissions are made by the cars we drive, the airplane trips we take, the imported food we buy and eat, the way we heat and cool our houses, and so much more.
-Human lifestyle and expectations have radically changed from one hundred years ago and do not demand higher comfort and service.
-Watch the BLACK BALLOON Movie filling our atmosphere like a blanket, trapping the sun’s heat from reflecting out of the atmosphere.
+Human lifestyle and expectations have radically changed from one hundred years ago and demand higher comfort and service.
 When carbon dioxide increases, the temperature increases.
-When carbon dioxide is reduced, temperatures cool down.
-The Earth’s temperature has warmed, and we need to change our energy use to lower carbon footprints.
+Across the world groups have called to reduce the temperature increase to 1.5 degrees Celsius.

 Make a list of ways that you can live to use less energy, consume fewer products, and help prevent global warming.